• Contact Us

 Indiana Operating While Intoxicated - Frequently Asked Questions:

 A: The Indiana statutes describe four basic offenses for operating while intoxicated.
-The first is called operating while intoxicated.
-It says that if you operate a vehicle while under the influence of drugs or alcohol such that your faculties are impaired, you commit a class C misdemeanor.
-Secondly, operating while intoxicated is elevated from a class C misdemeanor to a class A misdemeanor if you “endanger” someone.
+The first is called operating while intoxicated (OWI).
+It says that if you operate a vehicle while under the influence of drugs or alcohol such that your faculties are impaired, you commit a class C misdemeanor to a class A misdemeanor.
+Secondly, operating while intoxicated (OWI) is elevated from a class C misdemeanor to a class A misdemeanor if you "endanger" someone.
 Third is operating a vehicle with a blood or breath alcohol level (sometimes called BAC or ACE) of .08% or higher, a class C misdemeanor.
-However if your level is .15% or higher, the charge is raised to a class A misdemeanor.
-The punishment for a class C misdemeanor cannot exceed 60 days of incarceration and fines of $500.
+However, if your level is .15% or higher, the charges is raised to a class A misdemeanor.
+The punishment for a class C misdemeanor cannot exceed 60 days of incarceration and fines up to $500.
+The punishment for a class A misdemeanor cannot exceed 60 days of incarceration and fines of $500.
 The punishment for a class A misdemeanor may be up to 365 days of incarceration and fines of $5,000.
 Operating while intoxicated can be a felony if you have a child in the car, have a prior conviction, or cause serious injury or death.

 A: The police are supposed to take your license and give you a receipt for it.
 A police officer does not have the power to suspend your license.
 You are not suspended until a court or the BMV suspends your license.
 Of course, in most cases, within days after your arrest, your license will be suspended.
 The initial suspension is called an administrative suspension and it results from either failing the breath test/blood test or from refusing to take the test.
 Later, if you are convicted, there will be a different license suspension.
 If you are found not guilty, the administrative suspension may still be in effect – there are specific procedures for challenging the administrative suspension.
 Indiana law says that if you are convicted for a first time offense, your license will be suspended for at least 90 days and maybe as long as 2 years.
 The license suspensions are longer if you’ve previously been convicted.
 In many cases, it is possible to obtain a conditional license, which will allow you to drive for work purposes.